kirillzx/my_python/README.md

-This repository is created for homework on programming and projects while studying
+This repository was created for homework on programming and projects while studying